deb-intel/GramineTest/Documentation/environment-setup.rst

 - Intel SGX SDK/PSW and (optionally) Intel DCAP must be installed.

-If your system doesn’t meet these requirements, please refer to more detailed descriptions in Custom-Build Gramine.
+If your system doesn’t meet these requirements, please refer to more detailed descriptions in :doc:`devel/build`.

 Check for SGX compatibility
 -----------------------------------